carljsiemon/carl_capstone/readme.md

 2. [sklearn](http://scikit-learn.org/): Scikit-Learn, a Python library that provides machine learning libraries and packages.

 ### How can the model be improved?
 Besides adding more songs to the data set, songs can be divided into a set of 30 second chunks (or smaller) instead of the 90 second time frame used here.
-Each of these smaller song chunks could be listened to separately and then classified.
-A model could then be trained on the resulting ensemble of data.
-To classify a new song, its 30 second chunks would be classified by the model, and the song would be classified according to its majority genre leader.
+Each of these smaller song chunks could be listened to separately and then classified by the listener.
+A model could then be trained on the resulting ensemble of  feature data.
+To classify a new song, its 30 second chunks would be classified by the model, and the song as a whole would be classified according to its majority genre leader.
 This adds a layer of diversification/redundancy in classification and helps to address the issues that arise from one part of a song 'sounding different' than another.
 For example, a rock song might sound more classical in certain parts, such as 'Bohemian Rhapsody' by Queen.

 ### Acknowledgements